Google Authenticator: Using Google Two Factor authentication

 But it's not.
 It's just an additional layer of protection you can implement when you want to sign in to a web service.
 And it requires a device with the Google Authenticator app that will dynamically generate a 6 digit number that is common to the user and the authentication system.
 So you use your login credentials (username and login), then you need to input the generated code to log in.
 That's it.

 The main advantage is that no one can log in without your one-time password, even if the person has successfully stolen your credentials.
 And the code expires every few seconds for an increased protection.
-Also, using Google Authenticator app insures that you can connect even when your device is out of the coverage area.
+Also, using Google Authenticator app ensures that you can connect even when your device is out of the coverage area.
 Because if you use Two-factor authentication with SMS, this is the main concern…

 Google Authenticator: Pricing